jamct/DoorsignEPD/README.md

 * <address of server>/?debug=true&display=2.9&content=door_sign&scale=22 (displays a door-sign for a 2.9 inch display)
 * <address of server>/?debug=true&display=4.2&content=conference_room&scale=18 (displays a sign for a conference room for a 4.2 inch display)

 With Get-Parameter 'scale' you adjust size of the text.
 Set 'debug' to true to get a png-image and false for byte-Stream for ESP32.
+Parameter size is automatically added by ESP (depending on your display).

 ## Example contents
 * conference_room (agenda for a meeting room)
 * door_sign (list of people working in a room)
 * static_image (showing a random image (scaled to display size) from server/contents/static_image.
 Just put your image here)
 * weather_station (showing demo temperature an weather with icons)

 ## Dependencies